cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

     Success!
 Data written to: database/roles/crdb-role
     ~~~

-1. Query Vault for a list of database roles, revealing the newly created `crdb-role`.
+1. Query Vault for a list of database roles, revealing the newly created `crdb-role`:

     {% include_cached copy-clipboard.html %}
     ~~~shell